Survivor: China

 Survivor: China is the fifteenth season of the American CBS competitive reality television series Survivor.
 The premiere aired September 20, 2007.
 Host Jeff Probst claimed the show was the first full American TV series to be filmed entirely within China.
-The specific location is in Mountain Lu West Sea, Jiujiang.
+The specific location is in Mount Lu West Sea, Jiujiang.
 It is also the northernmost Survivor season held to date, well outside of the tropical zone.
 Applications were due on January 30, 2007.
 Around March 2007, about 800 applicants were selected for an interview by CBS.
 Out of those 800, 48 semi-finalists were selected to go to Los Angeles in April–May 2007.
 From these semi-finalists, 16 were selected to participate in the show between June and August 2007.
 The final contestants and their original tribes, Fei Long (飛龍) and Zhan Hu (戰虎), meaning Flying Dragon and Fighting Tiger respectively, were officially announced on August 20, 2007.
 The merged tribe was Hae Da Fung (黑打風), which means Black Fighting Wind, a name proposed by Peih-Gee Law.

-The "Outwit, Outplay, Outlast" slogan used in previous seasons' logos has been replaced by Chinese characters.
+The "Outwit, Outplay, Outlast" slogan used in previous seasons' logos was replaced by Chinese characters.
 The characters translate to "compete in intelligence" (比智慧, bĭ zhìhuì), "compete in skill" (比技巧, bĭ jìqiǎo), and "compete in endurance" (比耐力, bĭ nàilì).
 Among the many aspects of Chinese culture and history included this season were a Buddhist ceremony and a 100 ft tall replica of a historic temple used for Tribal Council.
 Each tribe received a copy of The Art of War by Sun Tzu.
 As stated by Probst: "Survivor is a war.
 The book deals with leadership and how you defeat the other tribe.
 It's interesting how much it plays into the game all the way through."
 The show had "unprecedented access" to several historical Chinese monuments, including the Shaolin Temple and the Great Wall of China.